ulisses-alves/elm-element/README.md

 Check out the ```examples``` directory for complete examples.

+## Two-way binding
+You might have noticed that until this point there's no way for an Elm element to activelly update its own element attributes and properties.
+Instead, the general strategy is to dispatch an event so the parent context can pick it up and then update attributes/properties from the ouside.
+Doing otherwise could lead to unpredictable side-effects, due to changes being propagated in both directions.

 ## Development
 Issues, suggestions and pull requests are very much welcomed.
 Feel free to also contact me directly on [Slack](http://elmlang.herokuapp.com/).